 It is also possible to tune a tenor banjo or guitar to another tuning in fifths using GDAE.
 This type of tuning is commonly associated with Irish music and the tuning is used because it involves playing with fiddles and mandolins, instruments that are also tuned to G, D, A, E. The use of this tuning, however, is not restricted to this style of music.

 Below are the keys of C, F, G and Bb, they are not the most popular keys, but because of how one chord easily connects to another you will start to see the pattern of things work.
 So try them out, practice them, strum them or finger pick them, add to them, and best of all have fun!

-The tenor guitar can be considered to be a transition instrument between Dixieland banjo and the six string swing guitar, particularly as it started to out pace the tenor banjo in popularity, towards end of the 1920s.
+The tenor guitar can be considered to be a transition instrument between Dixieland banjo and the six string electric guitar ( click here for the best rated electric guitars), particularly as it started to out pace the tenor banjo in popularity, towards end of the 1920s.
 This trend quickened when important players of the period like Eddie Lang and Carl Kress, switched from banjo to six string guitars.
 Clearly though the tenor guitar has a distinctive sound and style of its own, and there is literally no limit to the many styles of music that can be made from this unique instrument which can be heard in country music, western swing, and jazz, as well as contemporary folk and pop music.